choderalab/refit-espaloma/README.md

 ## Description
-We first convert the downloaded HDF5 obtained from [download-qca-dataset](https://github.com/choderalab/download-qca-datasets) to DGL graphs.
+We first convert the HDF5 obtained from [download-qca-dataset](https://github.com/choderalab/download-qca-datasets) to DGL graphs.
 Here, we compute the [AM1BCC-ELF10](https://docs.eyesopen.com/toolkits/python/quacpactk/molchargetheory.html) partial charges using openeye toolkit as a reference.

 Molecules with a gap between minimum and maximum energy larger than 0.1 Hartree (62.5 kcal/mol) were excluded from the dataset prior to the refitting experiment,